Waialae Country Club

 Waialae Country Club is a private country club in East Honolulu, Hawaii.
 Founded in 1927 and designed by Seth Raynor, it is a par 72 championship course at 7125 yd from the Championship tees.
 From the Members tees at 6456 yd, the course rating is 71.8 with a slope rating of 136.

 The Waialae golf course hosts the Sony Open in Hawaii on the PGA Tour in January, the first full-field event of the calendar year.
 The event has had several corporate sponsors since its founding in 1965 as the Hawaiian Open.

-Waialae was featured in the Super Nintendo Entertainment System video game, True Golf Classics: Waialae Country Club, and a Nintendo 64 game Waialae Country Club: True Golf Classics, as well as Tiger Woods PGA Tour 13 from EA Sports and a handful of earlier games in the franchise.
+Waialae was featured in the video games True Golf Classics: Waialae Country Club, Waialae Country Club: True Golf Classics and Tiger Woods PGA Tour 13 (as well as a handful of earlier games in the franchise).

 Location

-In the 2000 U.S. Census the U.S. Census Bureau defined the K-8 campus as being in the urban Honolulu census-designated place.
-For the 2010 U.S. Census the bureau created a new census-designated place, East Honolulu.
+In the 2000 U.S. census, the U.S. Census Bureau defined the K-8 campus as being in the urban Honolulu census-designated place.
+For the 2010 U.S. census, the bureau created a new census-designated place, East Honolulu.